lagom/lagom/docs/manual/java/guide/cluster/ReadSideRDBMS.md

 Using JPA with a Lagom service requires adding an additional dependency from your project to a JPA 2.1 provider such as [Hibernate ORM](http://hibernate.org/orm/) (recommended) or [EclipseLink](http://www.eclipse.org/eclipselink/).

-Both options build on top of the same support for [[storing persistent entities in a relational database]] and share the same offset store.
+Both options build on top of the same support for [[storing persistent entities in a relational database|PersistentEntityRDBMS]] and share the same offset store.
 It is possible to mix both JDBC-based and JPA-based read-sides in the same service.

 ## Implementing a relational database read side